AllenWLynch/chatterBot/README.md

 My architecture extends the successful QANet architecture, which relies on a shared representation module for the context and response (since they are the same language in QA and chatbot applications), followed by a decoder module to produce distributions over the embeddings for softmax logits.
 The shared embeddings, CNN+highway, which learns common n-grams from subword embeddings, and low-level transformer layers reduce parameters needed to perform similar functions in the context and response flows.

-In addition to the generative module, my selective model will also use the shared representation module as input.
-The selective model will be composed of transformer layers, and the output context/response embedding vectors will be averages of the transformer output vectors, as in S-BERT, a powerful sentence comparison architecture.
-These embedding vectors will be compared with cosine similarity, with likely context-response pairs being closer in cosine similarity than unlikely pairs.
-The triplet loss for the selective model and crossentropy loss for the generative model will be trained jointly, with a *(context, response)* pair sampled from the dataset used as a positive example, and a negative sample selected from a buffer of past samples.
+In addition to the generative module, my selective model also uses the shared representation module as input.
+The selective model is composed of transformer layers, and the output context/response embedding vectors are averages of the transformer output vectors, as in S-BERT, a powerful sentence comparison architecture.
+These embedding vectors are compared with cosine similarity, with likely context-response pairs being closer in cosine similarity than unlikely pairs.
+The triplet loss for the selective model and crossentropy loss for the generative model were trained seperately.
+First, the generative portion of the model was trained, during which it learned contextual embeddings in the representation layer.
+Next, the selective portion of the model was trained on top of the shared representation layer.

-Additionally, I plan to use relative positional embeddings in the attention layer, which will be dependent on the features of distance between two word representations, as well as speaker embeddings concatenated with word embeddings, so the chatbot may learn multiple roles or personalities.

-Lastly, word embeddings were contructed using gensim's word2vec implementation, which featurized 8000 subwords found using Google's sentencepiece unigram encoder implementation.
-The architecture specifications are shown below:
+The context and response training pairs were represented as the embeddings of their tokenized subwords, then embeddings for the identity of the speaker and whether the input sequence was context or response were added.
+This layered feature representation fed into two causal depthwise-seperable highway convolutional layers, then two transformer layers to form rich representations.
+My generative model encoder consists of a further two transformer encoder layers and 8 decoder layers for a total parameter count of 57e6.
+Each transformer layer was modified from its original design by the incorporation of two convolutional layers before the first attention layer, and the use of relative positional encodings in the attention calculations.

 <br><img src="readme_materials/architecture.png" width=750><br>
 Figure 1.
 Chatbot architecture.<br>